Thirroul, New South Wales: History

+Before European settlement, the land on which Thirroul is located had been occupied for at least 20,000 years by a subgroup of the Dharawal (or Tharawal) people.
+The Wodiwodi people spoke a dialect of Tharawal.

-Before European settlement, the territory belonged to the Wodiwodi Aborigines, who spoke a dialect of Tharawal, which some sources still suggest as an alternative etymology for the Thirroul toponym.
-Cabbage tree palms were once plentiful in the area and early white settlers harvested them to make strong fence posts.
+Cabbage-tree palms were once plentiful in the area and early white settlers harvested them to make strong fence posts.
 Stands of these trees are still visible on either side of Bulli Pass.

-Early settlement began in the late 1860s in the hilly area of the village as the lower beachside area was swampy and susceptible to flooding with high tides sometimes combining with heavy rain.
+The first Europeans to settle in the area were loggers, who from around 1812 cut down some of many of the cedars in the area and shipped them to Sydney.
+People started to settle there in the 1860s, mostly on the hilly area as the coast was flood-prone.

 Occupations consisted of farming, cedar logging, whaling and fruit growing and eventually mining when the Bulli Mine was opened in 1859 and the Bulli Jetty which shipped the coal from the mine opened in 1863.
 The township was known as North Bulli until February 1880 when the name of Robbinsville was chosen.
 The new name was decided upon at a meeting of ten men (including Frederick Robbins) in George's Whitford's "big new House" (located on the site of today's Ryans Hotel) in 1880.
 One suggestion for a name for the place was "Mudmire" but somehow Robbins convinced the others to call the town after himself.
 It only had a total population of 490 in 1891.

 In 1888 the rail link with Sydney was finished.
 Early construction workers on the railway caused a population increase, and the eastern side of the town progressed rapidly.
 The Thirroul Locomotive Depot opened in 1917.
 It closed in 1965 and only the barracks for the accommodation of the railway crews remain.
 The Railway Institute Hall (opened in 1920) where workers once studied has been classified as a heritage building.
 The construction of the rail link also created an increase in tourism for Thirroul.
 It became a popular family seaside holiday destination with boarding houses and holiday cottages in demand.

 Two known early residents include Samuel McCauley and Frederick Robbins.
 McCauley was one of the oldest residents of the Illawarra district when he died in June 1899 in Thirroul.
 A street in Thirroul has been named McCauley street.
 Robbins was a prominent resident who gave his name to the township of North Bulli as it was then called.
 He was made the first postmaster of Robbinsville in 1888 after, along with other residents, lobbying the government to supply a post office and railway platform.